JamesSample/icpw/README.md

 ## TOC trends (1990 - 2016)

 A major review of the ICPW database was undertaken during 2018.
 Site selections were reviewed and datasets expanded to cover the period 1990 to 2016.
-Trends were then recalculated using these improved datasets.
+Trends were then recalculated using the improved datasets.